lerdruplab/ew-qctrimalign/README.md

 ## Introduction

 **ew/qctrimalign** is a bioinformatics pipeline optimized for processing low-input/picogram ChIP-seq (picoChIP-seq) experiments.
-The pipeline takes a samplesheet and FASTQ files as input, performs QC, filtering, mapping and outputs the mapped reads in bed format.
+The pipeline takes a samplesheet, FASTQ files and pre-build index as input, performs QC, filtering, mapping and outputs the mapped reads in bed format.

 <!-- TODO nf-core: